Deterministic Identification Codes for Fading Channels: New Results and Discussion

 \end{theorem}

-The improvement of the upper bound is again follows from Theorem~\ref{th::upper bound for gaussian channel}.
-Lower bound $1/4$ is proved with a much smaller number of assumptions on the distribution $h$.
-The most important difference is that we don't need the distribution to be continuous, and don't need coefficients to be bounded away from zero.
+The improvement of the upper bound follows from Theorem~\ref{th::upper bound for gaussian channel}.
+Our lower bound in the third claim is constructive and is proved with a much smaller number of assumptions on the distribution $h$.
+The most important difference is that we do not need the distribution to be continuous, and do not need coefficients to be bounded away from zero.